code-warrior/examples--principles-of-databases--cs-365--uhart/mysql/installing-mysql.md

 8. Note the path to the MySQL installation, under the version number in bold.
 9. Launch The Terminal and use VS Code to edit `.bashrc` from your home folder.
 10. Add the following to your path: `export PATH="[PATH-TO-MYSQL]/bin:$PATH"`, where `[PATH-TO-MYSQL]` is the path noted in step 8.
 My path entry looks like this: `export PATH="/usr/local/mysql-8.1.0-macos13-arm64/bin:$PATH"`
+11. Relaunch The Terminal and type `bash`.
+(The assumption here is that you’re _not_ running bash, but the zsh, which is the default shell in macOS Ventura.)
-11. Launch The Terminal and type `mysql -u root -p`.
-Enter your new password.
+12. Type `mysql -u root -p` then enter your new password.
-12. Type `status` to see which important MySQL-related info, such as the user who is logged in, the host on which they’re connected, and the character sets being used.
+13. Type `status` to see important, MySQL-related info, such as the user who is logged in, the host on which they’re connected, and the character sets being used.